nests on the coastal sand spits

 Main Threats

-Habitat loss from coastal development is the primary threat.
-Also threatened by disturbance from dogs, vehicles, and beachgoers.
-Predation by introduced mammals is significant.
-Declining food sources from overfishing and better waste management.
-Climate change affects coastal habitats.
+Habitat loss from coastal development is primary threat.
+Also threatened by disturbance from dogs vehicles and beachgoers.
+Predation by introduced mammals significant.

 Population

 Populations have declined significantly in recent decades.
-The species is listed as At Risk – Declining.
+Species listed as At Risk – Declining.
 Some colonies have disappeared entirely.
-Conservation includes predator control and protection of nesting sites.
-Better waste management has reduced food availability at landfills, forcing birds to rely on natural food sources.
+Conservation includes predator control.

 Conservation Status